AD4Noobs/site/content/building_a_active_directory/pdc/_index.md

 If you open and browse start you will notice that 'Windows Administrative Tools' now includes tools to manage AD.

-Congratulations, you just installed your first Active Directory! 🎊
+[Congratulations](https://www.youtube.com/watch?v=oyFQVZ2h0V8), you just installed your first Domain Controller, and thereby Active Directory! 🎊

 ![](promote_to_dc_04.gif)